chadbunn/Address-Points-to-OSM/Processing Address Points.md

 X:\_data\Population\AddressPoints_to_OSM\TrimLeadingZeros_VB.cal

-##In ArcMap 10.1

 -Open the address points shp file you edited in QGIS.

 -Right-click the Fullname2 field and select the Field Calculator.

--Be sure the Parser is set to VB Script.
+-Set the Parser to VB Script if not already selected.

 -Load the TrimLeadingZeros_VB.cal file.